Accessibility Skip to main content

 A pop-up exhibition hub offers interactive displays and creative workshops inspired by local heritage.

-77 Union Street (old O2 shop)
+77 Union Street (old O2 shop) will host:

 The empty shop will host a photographic exhibition called inDISPOSABLE, co-produced by artist Jamie Lewis Hadley, street attached people from the Castle Circus area and students from South Devon College.